informatics-isi-edu/ermrest/api-doc/rest-catalog.md

 - 403 Forbidden
 - 401 Unauthorized

+## Access Control Lists Retrieval

+The GET method is used to get a summary of all access control (ACL)
+lists:

+    GET /ermrest/catalog/42/meta HTTP/1.1
+	Host: www.example.com

+On success, this request yields the ACL content as an object with one value list for each named ACL:

+	HTTP/1.1 200 OK
+	Content-Type: application/json

+	{
+	  "schema_write_user": ["user1"],
+	  "content_write_user": ["user1", "group2"],
+	  "content_read_user": ["user1"],
+	  "read_user": ["*"],
+	  "owner": ["user1"],
+	  "write_user": ["user1"]
+	}

+White-space is added above for readability.
+This legacy representation is likely to change in future revisions.

+Typical error response codes include:
+- 404 Not Found
+- 403 Forbidden
+- 401 Unauthorized

 ## Access Control List Retrieval

 The GET method is used to get a summary of a specific access control (ACL)